Test in production without watermarks.

 worksheet = workbook.CreateWorkSheet("new_sheet")

-# Add data and styles to the new worksheet
+# Add data to the specific cell A1 of the worksheet

 worksheet["A1"].Value = "Hello World"